 - A government representative for each member state of the North-South Centre

-- Four parliamentarians, two of which from the Parliamentary Assembly of the Council of Europe and the European Parliament
+- Four parliamentarians, two of which from the Parliamentary Assembly of the Council of Europe and two from the European Parliament

 - Four members representing organised civil society active in priority activity areas for the North-South Centre and ready to engage in concrete cooperation